All documents

 Managed – FPT Database Engine

-This section describes how applications connect to databases in a DBaaS environment, including endpoints, access models, and network security controls.
+This section describes how applications connect to database clusters in a FPT Database Engine environment, including endpoints, access models, and network security controls.

-A Database Endpoint is an access point provided for applications to connect to the database.
+A database endpoint is an access point provided for applications to connect to the database cluster.
 Depending on the deployment model, the endpoint may point to:

 • A database instance (Single Node).